Introduction

 Planning Your Essay

-Outlining before writing organizes your thoughts and ensures a logical flow of ideas.
-Though it might seem tempting to start writing immediately, investing 5-7 minutes in planning can significantly improve your essay quality and save time overall.
+Outlining before writing organizes your thoughts and ensures a logical flow of ideas in your IELTS writing practice.
+Though it might seem tempting to start writing immediately, investing 5-7 minutes in planning can significantly improve your IELTS writing test essay quality and save time overall, as recommended in our IELTS online coaching program.

 -